Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-BlockURL-EntityTrigger/readme.md

  ii) Set dynamic action name dynamically (UnBlock URL from predefined address group)

- iii) Filter array URL address from the list of address objects to unreference URL address from the existing group members
+ iii) Filter array URL address from the list of address objects to unreferenced URL address from the existing group members

- iv) unreference URL address from the existing group members
+ iv) unreferenced URL address from the existing group members

 If URL is not a member of predefined address group